 Luckily, tapeworms are not easily transmitted to humans.

-Hookworms (Ancylostoma braziliense) are also a common parasite in felines, although they cannot be seen with the naked eye.
-They feed off the blood of the animal they have infested and cause anemia.
-This can be fatal in felines, especially for kittens.
-Adult cats often have built up immunity to these parasites, so they may not exhibit any symptoms.
+Hookworms (Ancylostoma braziliense, Ancylostoma tubaeforme) are also a common parasite in felines, although they are difficult to see with the naked eye.
+They feed off the blood of the animal they have infested and can cause anemia.
+This can be fatal in felines, especially kittens.
+Adult cats may not exhibit any symptoms though they can still be infected with worms.

 Symptoms caused by hookworms include: